AElfProject/AElf/docs/protocol/addresses.md

 const address = aelf.wallet.getAddressFromPubKey(pubKey);
 ```

-For more information about how the js-sdk works, please refer to the [documentation](https://github.com/AElfProject/aelf-sdk.js/blob/doc-2.0/docs/Wallet.md)
+For more information about how the js-sdk works, please refer to the [[SDK reference](../sdk/../SDK/javascript/js-sdk.md).

 Finally here is the Protobuf message we use for representing an address, it is often used by other types to represent addresses: